 In a nutshell, sourcing is the process of searching for candidates to fill existing roles.
 Sourcing is done by a talent sourcer or a recruitment sourcer.
-Their job is to have a thorough understanding of the job requirements in order to find and engage the right candidates.
+Their job is to have a thorough understanding of the job requirements to find and engage the right candidates.

 A sourcer starts their search by checking a public database, a social network such as LinkedIn, or their company’s internal database.
 Based on the job description and conversations with a recruiter, the sourcer will generate a list of keywords they will use in their search for the perfect match.
-The initial result generated from this search is a talent pool that matches the job requirements to varying degrees, this can start with just one candidate and can go up to hundreds of candidates or more.
+The initial result generated from this search is a talent pool that matches the job requirements to varying degrees.
+This can start with just one candidate and can go up to hundreds of candidates or more.

 Sourcing vs. recruiting

 Sourcing and recruiting are often used interchangeably, however, sourcing is a crucial part of the recruitment process.
 Recruiting actually begins with liaising with hiring managers to understand the requirements of a role.
 Once these requirements are understood, the recruiter will either source themselves or ask for the help of a talent sourcer.
 Once the sourcer has pre-screened potential candidates, they hand off the talent pool to the recruiter.
-Recruitment then continues with scheduling interviews with qualified candidates, managing the feedback process, salary negotiation and performing various administrative tasks.
+Recruitment then continues scheduling interviews with qualified candidates, managing the feedback process, salary negotiation and performing various administrative tasks.

 Curating a pipeline of candidates for future opportunities